MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/scale.md

 With the successive `Scale` and `Translate` calls, the center of the rounded rectangle is still in the upper-left corner, but you can now scale it relative to the upper-left corner of the canvas, which is also the center of the rounded rectangle.

-Now, before that `Scale` call add another `Translate` call with the centering values:
+Now, before that `Scale` call, add another `Translate` call with the centering values:

 ```csharp
 canvas.Translate(px, py);